Florida Engineering · FAQ · Pineland Engineering

 What is a Temporary Certificate of Occupancy in Florida?

-A Temporary Certificate of Occupancy (TCO) is issued by the Florida building department when a building is substantially complete but minor items remain outstanding.
+A Temporary Certificate of Occupancy (TCO) is issued when a building is substantially complete but minor items remain outstanding.
 A TCO allows temporary occupancy while the remaining items are completed.
 TCOs are typically valid for 30–90 days and must be renewed if work is not completed within that time.

 Florida-Licensed · AR102594 · PE 39202 · Bilingual EN/ES